 Another admission: we’re purists to some extent too.
-The silly hummus restaurants and hummus culture we saw in New York (such as the stuff mentioned in this story) made us cringe.
+The silly hummus restaurants and culture we saw in New York, such as the stuff mentioned in this story, made us cringe.
 What would our friends back in the Middle East think, we wondered?

-For many years, our weekend breakfasts would consist of freshly-made hummus, scooped up using a piece of torn, still warm, Arabic bread, along with some tangy olives, white cheese, and strong Arabic coffee or mint tea.
+For many years, our weekend breakfasts at home in Abu Dhabi and Dubai would consist of freshly-made hummus, scooped up using a piece of torn, still warm Arabic bread, along with some tangy olives, white cheese or labneh, and strong Arabic coffee or mint tea.

 When we spotted these crazy coloured dips at all the deli counters at Vienna’s Naschmarkt, at first we thought the pink dip was tarama or taramosalata, the Turkish/Greek fish roe dip, and that the orange dip was some sort of Mexican chilli dip, but then we realised they were different flavours of ‘hummus’!

 In this case, the relatively anodyne base of the hummus is used in much the same way as someone might make a dip from cream cheese or sour cream.
 It’s a base and has no resemblance to the heavenly hummus we know and love so well.

 Serve them, but just don’t expect to get a positive reaction to them if you serve them at a shindig with Middle Eastern guests and call them ‘hummus’.
 Maybe just call them dips and leave the name ‘hummus’ to, well, hummus.

-As with pizza, some traditional dishes, traditional methods of production and ingredients lists that can be codified, need to be protected.
+As with pizza, some traditional dishes, traditional methods of production, and ingredients lists that can be codified, need to be protected.
 In the same way that sparkling wine produced outside of Champagne is no longer labelled as ‘Champagne’.
 It won’t make consumption of it any less enjoyable, just less misleading.